vsdsantos/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hey!
+Hello!
+Welcome to my page.
 I'm a passionate student in the aerospace engineering field and currently works as a stress analysis intern at Embraer.
 My research interests includes aerospace structures, composite and laminated structures, aeroelasticity and novel computational methods.

-I've worked, so far, with software development and project management with multiple technologies, e.g. JS, Python, Julia, C#.
+I've worked, so far, with software development (academic and professionally) and with project management.
+Mostly technologies that I'm used to work are Python, Julia, C#, JS and VBA.
 Furthermore, I've experience in FEM modelling of metallic and composite structures in Nastran with Femap and Altair software suits.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.